vipulgupta2048/firedocs/Discover Firecamp/Project Management/Saving your first request.md

 ## Directions
 1. Open the `Firecamp` app.
 If not installed, read the installation instructions.

-2. Click `API` button on the homepage to open the `API` app.
+2. Click the `API` button on the homepage to open the `API` app.
 - The API app in Firecamp defaults to the URL `https://jsonplaceholder.typicode.com/posts` as we see in the URL bar.
 We will use this to make our sample request.

 3. Click the `Send` button present in the URL bar to send a sample request, and inspect the response panel.